learning-gardens/_critical-interface-design/README.md

 5. What are the foundations that should be included in the product design practice?
 6. What can history tell us about the future of product design?
 7. Balance of business and ethics
-8. The dopamine releases of using the internet media (addiction)
+8. The dopamine release of high frequency consumption of online media (addiction)
 9. Critique, collaboration, and ideation are words often used in design.
 They all point to one conclusion: Diversity leads to better solutions.
 Product design suffers from singularity (visual aesthetic + product thinking) due to its infancy.
 How might we begin to explore plurality?

 ## readings